hashicorp/terraform-provider-aws/website/docs/r/fms_resource_set.html.markdown

 The following arguments are required:

-* `example_arg` - (Required) Concise argument description.
-Do not begin the description with "An", "The", "Defines", "Indicates", or "Specifies," as these are verbose.
-In other words, "Indicates the amount of storage," can be rewritten as "Amount of storage," without losing any information.

-The following arguments are optional:

-* `optional_arg` - (Optional) Concise argument description.
-Do not begin the description with "An", "The", "Defines", "Indicates", or "Specifies," as these are verbose.
-In other words, "Indicates the amount of storage," can be rewritten as "Amount of storage," without losing any information.
+* `resource_set` - (Required) Details about the resource set to be created or updated.
+See [`resource_set` Attribute Reference](#resource_set-Attribute-Reference) below.

+### `resource_set` Attribute Reference

+* `name` - (Required) Descriptive name of the resource set.
+You can't change the name of a resource set after you create it.
+* `resource_type_list` - (Required) Determines the resources that can be associated to the resource set.
+Depending on your setting for max results and the number of resource sets, a single call might not return the full list.
+* `description` - (Optional) Description of the resource set.
+* `last_update_time` - (Optional) Last time that the reosurce set was changed.
+* `resource_set_status` - (Optional) Indicates whether the resource set is in or out of the admin's Region scope.
+Valid values are `ACTIVE` (Admin can manage and delete the resource set) or `OUT_OF_ADMIN_SCOPE` (Admin can view the resource set, but theyy can't edit or delete the resource set.)

 ## Attribute Reference

 This resource exports the following attributes in addition to the arguments above:

 * `arn` - ARN of the Resource Set.
-Do not begin the description with "An", "The", "Defines", "Indicates", or "Specifies," as these are verbose.
-In other words, "Indicates the amount of storage," can be rewritten as "Amount of storage," without losing any information.
-* `example_attribute` - Concise description.
-Do not begin the description with "An", "The", "Defines", "Indicates", or "Specifies," as these are verbose.
-In other words, "Indicates the amount of storage," can be rewritten as "Amount of storage," without losing any information.
+* `id` - Unique identifier for the resource set.
+It's returned in the responses to create and list commands.
+You provide it to operations like update and delete.

 ## Timeouts